Synchronization rights

-A music synchronization license, or "sync" for short, is a music license granted by the holder of the copyright of a particular composition, allowing the licensee to synchronize ("sync") music with some kind of visual media output (film, television shows, advertisements, video games, accompanying website music, movie trailers, etc.).
+A music synchronization license, or "sync" for short, is a music license granted by the holder of the copyright of a particular composition, allowing the licensee to synchronize ("sync") their music with various forms of media output (film, television shows, advertisements, video games, accompanying website music, movie trailers, etc.).

 Copyright ownership

 The rights to a composition or the "song", which is different from the studio sound recording, are most often administered by the publishing company that represents the writer/producer.
 A sound recording has two separated copyrights: